use svn:externals property value to include secondary repository in project

 This issue is related to issue #1581 but it should not just display the property value, instead redmine should use that information to also track that repository within the same code tree and within the same project.

-#2 Updated by Deniz Bahadir almost 10 years ago
+#2 Updated by Deniz Bahadir over 10 years ago

 +1 for implementing this feature.